gofr-dev/gofr/docs/advanced-guide/http-communication/page.md

 ### Additional Configurational Options

-GoFr provides its user with additional configurational options while registering http service for communication.
+GoFr provides its user with additional configurational options while registering HTTP service for communication.
 These are:

 - **APIKeyConfig** - This option allows the user to set the `API-Key` Based authentication as the default auth for downstream HTTP Service.
 - **BasicAuthConfig** - This option allows the user to set basic auth (username and password) as the default auth for downstream HTTP Service.